-Milestones C1 through C6 - Soil Excavation.
-Bidders shall describe specifics on how the limited on-site excavation will be completed.
-Each bid response must clearly describe in detail the bidders approach and provide a cost inclusive of all excavation related activities such as planning, preparation, excavation, backfilling, restoration, etc. The proposed excavation is to be completed in the area of soil boring SB-10 and is estimated to be approximately 18 cubic yards based on the available data.
-The exact dimensions and extent of the excavation is unknown until the selected consultant completes the soil boring investigation that was suggested in Milestone A. The dimensions were estimated at 9' by 12' with an estimated total depth of 4.5'.
+Milestone C - Soil Excavation.
+Bidders shall describe specifics on how the limited onsite excavation will be completed.
+Each bid response must clearly describe in detail the bidders approach and provide a cost inclusive of all excavation related activities such as planning, preparation, excavation, backfilling, restoration, etc. The proposed excavation is to be completed in the area of the Eastern Dispenser Island and is estimated to be approximately 41 cubic yards based on the available data.
+The exact dimensions and extent of the excavation is unknown until the selected consultant completes the soil boring investigation that was suggested in Milestone A.

-To enable demonstration of attainment of the SHS in soils in the area of soil boring SB-10, the impacted soil with contaminant concentrations exceeding SHS shall be removed.
+To enable demonstration of attainment of the SHS in soils in the area of the Eastern Dispenser Island, the impacted soil with contaminant concentrations exceeding SHS shall be removed.
 Bidders should take into consideration that they may need to field screen and segregate soils from below surface cover all the way to bedrock in certain sections of the excavation.
 It should not be assumed that the selected consultant will dig to a uniform depth without analytical data and field PID measurements to justify it.
 Bidders should assume that the soil will be field screened and segregated to separate the "not suspected to be contaminated" and "obviously contaminated" soil.
 To be deemed responsive to this task, bids must discuss: